With Epstein conspiracy theories, Trump faces a crisis of his own making

 The political crisis is especially challenging for Trump because it's one of his own making.
 The president has spent years stoking dark theories and embracing QAnon-tinged propaganda that casts him as the only savior who can demolish the "deep state."

 Now that he's running the federal government, the community he helped build is coming back to haunt him.
-It's demanding answers he either isn't able to or does not want to provide.
+It's demanding answers he either isn't able to or doesn't want to provide.

+Asked Tuesday whether Bondi had told him his name was in the Epstein files, Trump said no. He praised her handling of the case and said she should release “whatever she thinks is credible."
+But he also claimed there were credibility issues with the documents, suggesting without citing evidence they were “made up” by former FBI Director James Comey and former Presidents Barack Obama and Joe Biden, both Democrats.
+Bondi declined to discuss the Epstein files Tuesday during a press briefing about drug trafficking.

 “The faulty assumption Trump and others make is they can peddle conspiracy theories without any blowback,” said Matt Dallek, a political scientist at George Washington University.
 “The Epstein case is a neat encapsulation that it is hard to put the genie back in the bottle.”

-Last week's two-page statement from the Justice Department and the FBI saying they had concluded that Epstein did not possess a client list roiled Trump's supporters, who pointed to past statements from several administration officials that the list ought to be revealed.
+Last week's two-page statement from the Justice Department and the FBI saying they had concluded Epstein didn't possess a client list roiled Trump's supporters, who pointed to past statements from several administration officials that the list ought to be revealed.

-Bondi had suggested in February that such a document was sitting on her desk waiting for review, though last week she said she had been referring generally to the Epstein case file and not a specific client list.
+Bondi had suggested in February such a document was sitting on her desk waiting for review, though last week she said she'd been referring generally to the Epstein case file, not a client list.

 Conservative influencers have since demanded to see all the files related to Epstein’s crimes, even as Trump has tried to put the issue to bed.

-Far-right commentator Jack Posobiec said at Turning Point USA’s Student Action Summit on Saturday that he would not rest “until we go full Jan.
+Far-right commentator Jack Posobiec said at Turning Point USA’s Student Action Summit on Saturday he wouldn't rest “until we go full Jan.
 6 committee on the Jeffrey Epstein files.”

-Trump's weekend post sought to divert attention by calling on supporters to focus instead on investigating Democrats and arresting criminals rather than "spending month after month looking at nothing but the same old, Radical Left inspired Documents on Jeffrey Epstein."
+Trump's weekend post called on supporters to focus on investigating Democrats and arresting criminals rather than "spending month after month looking at nothing but the same old, Radical Left inspired Documents on Jeffrey Epstein."
 His first-term national security adviser, retired Lt.
 Gen. Michael Flynn, pleaded with him to reconsider.

-“@realdonaldtrump please understand the EPSTEIN AFFAIR is not going away,” Flynn wrote, adding that failing to address unanswered Epstein questions would make facing other national challenges “much harder.”
+“@realdonaldtrump please understand the EPSTEIN AFFAIR is not going away,” Flynn wrote.

 Other Trump allies continue to push for answers, among them far-right activist Laura Loomer, who has called for Bondi to resign.
-She told Politico's Playbook newsletter on Sunday that a special counsel should be appointed to investigate the handling of the files on Epstein, who was found dead in his federal jail cell in 2019 about a month after he was arrested.
+She told Politico's Playbook newsletter on Sunday a special counsel should be appointed to investigate the handling of the files on Epstein, who was found dead in his federal jail cell in 2019 weeks after he was arrested.

+House Speaker Mike Johnson told right-wing influencer Benny Johnson in an interview released Tuesday that he is "for transparency," and wants Bondi to "put everything out there and let the people decide."
+He said the Justice Department needs to focus on crime and other priorities, including elections and investigating ActBlue, the Democrats' top fundraising platform.

-Experts who study conspiracy theories warned that more sunlight does not necessarily make far-fetched narratives disappear.
+Experts who study conspiracy theories warned more sunlight doesn't necessarily make far-fetched narratives disappear.

 “For some portion of this set of conspiracy theory believers, no amount of contradictory evidence will ever be enough,” said Josephine Lukito, who studies conspiracy theorists at the University of Texas at Austin.

-The president and many figures in his administration — including Bondi,Bongino and FBI Director Kash Patel — earned their political capital over the years in part by encouraging disproven conspiracy theories on a range of topics, from elections to vaccines.
+The president and many figures in his administration — including Bondi,Bongino and FBI Director Kash Patel — earned their political capital over the years in part by encouraging disproven conspiracy theories.

 Now, they’re tasked with trying to reveal the evidence they’d long insisted was there — a challenge that’s reached across the government.

-The value of conspiratorial fabrications is that they help people get political power, said Russell Muirhead, who teaches political science at Dartmouth College.
-He said Trump has exploited that “more ably than anybody probably in American history.”
+The value of conspiratorial fabrications is they help people get political power, said Russell Muirhead, who teaches political science at Dartmouth College.
+He said Trump has been skilled in exploiting that.

 But the Epstein case brings unique challenges, he said.
 That's because it's rooted in truth: A wealthy and well-connected financier did spend years abusing large numbers of young girls while escaping justice.